SciML/PubChem.jl/docs/src/chemical_calculations/chemical_calculations.md

 ## Determining Theoretical Yield

-Similarly if we want to calculate the theoretical yield of `AlCl3` in the above reaction we can do the following:
+Similarly if we want to calculate the theoretical yield of `AlCl3` in the above reaction, we can do the following:
 ```@example ind1
 theoretical_yield(rx,[2.80,4.15],AlCl3) # theoretical yield in grams
 ```

 ## Calculating Molar Ratios in a Reaction

-We can calculate the molar ratios of two species involved in the reaction.
+We can calculate the molar ratios of two species involved in a reaction.
 If we want to calcuate the molar ratio of `Al` and `AlCl3` in the above reaction, we can do the following:
 ```@example ind1
 molar_ratio(rx,Al,AlCl3)
 ```

-## Calculating Number of moles
+## Calculating Number of Moles

-We can calculate the number of moles of a given species if we have it's mass.
+We can calculate the number of moles of a given species if we have its mass.

 For example, if we want to determine the number of moles in 95g of MnO2 we can do the following: